 On March 13-14, 2015, Saint Anselm College and the New Hampshire Institute of Politics will host the second biannual day-long academic symposium, The American Election 2014: Contexts and Consequences.
 This conference will explore the dynamics of the 2014 elections, including trends at the national and state levels, their causes and consequences across the political spectrum, and the implications for the future of American politics, including looking forward to the 2016 elections.

-	Papers are welcome exploring a wide range of topics connected to the 2014 elections.
-We anticipate receiving proposals in the areas of campaign and election strategies, foreign and domestic policy and the election, President Obama at the midterms, the role of faith, race, and gender in electoral politics, political party dynamics, and elections at the state level.
+Papers explore a wide range of topics connected to the 2014 elections, such as in the areas of campaign and election strategies, foreign and domestic policy and the election, President Obama at the midterms, the role of faith, race, and gender in electoral politics, political party dynamics, and elections at the state level.

 The symposium format is designed to facilitate feedback and discussion; therefore, participants are expected to attend the full day of sessions.

 About Saint Anselm College and the New Hampshire Institute of Politics:

 Saint Anselm College and its New Hampshire Institute of Politics has become a locus of presidential campaigning, serving as ground zero for New Hampshire's first-in-the nation primary, and hosting more election events than any other venue in America.